 The Dixie Mafia started in the 1960s as a collective of sorts, albeit far removed from Andy’s Warhol’s Factory and the smooth coolness of Motown Records.
 A collective sans artists, unless you view criminals as such, ever so gracefully pointing your eyes through a sublime window into the transcendent.

 Humans bonding over shared interests synthesizes community.
 The underworld is no stranger to that universal symptom of our developed communal nature, as is seen with urban street gangs like the Bloods and Crips.
-For the Dixie Mafia in the 1960s, travelling companionship morphed into a growing network of Southern criminals with varying degrees of expertise.
+For the Dixie Mafia in the 1960s, travelling companionship morphed into a growing network of Southern criminals.

 Unlike the Sicilian Mafia (La Cosa Nostra) and its gang cohort, Dixie Mafia members were not bound to a godfather or hierarchy of leadership.
 Shared ethnicity was likewise not a requirement, although the vast majority were white southerners.

 Crimes committed ranged from the mundane to the grotesque, akin to other professional mafia organizations.
-What separated the Dixie strain was the sophistication or a criminal syndicate, and the intended order and discipline that is embedded within.
-The most successful criminals were the de facto leaders.
+What separated the Dixie strain was the lack of organisational sophistication.
+In fact, the most successful criminals were the de facto leaders.
 “Honor amongst thieves” was a present idea, yet a bit of a paradox.
-The only real by-law was “Thou shall not snitch to the cops.”, but apart from that, it was not uncommon for Dixie mafioso to murder other members.
+The only real by-law was “Thou shall not snitch to the cops.”
+However, apart from that, it was not uncommon for Dixie mafioso to murder other members.
 The slag of absolute freedom.

 Byzantium by the sea

 Biloxi, Mississippi, sits along the Gulf Coast.
 Some call it “Byzantium by the sea”, a reference to its historical bustling gambling industry, both legal and illicit. (source)